 TaxAct offers a free version for 1040EZ and 1040A filers, which includes state e-filing and email support.
 For 1040EZ federal e-filers who want additional support, they can upgrade to the basic version and receive the ability to import previous years and telephone support.
 1040 filers can create a return using the plus version that manages itemized deductions, investment income and mortgage interest.
 The premium version creates returns for those with freelance or self-employment income.
 In the past, TaxAct offered free filing for active military members, but we did not see that offering this year.

 The best online tax software helps you create an accurate return for the most reasonable price.
 By far, TaxAct is the best-priced tax software.
-It is free for 1040EZ filers and only $14.99 to e-file a 1040 with itemized deductions.
-State e-filing is also priced low, starting at $9.99.
+It is free for 1040EZ filers and $24.99 to e-file a 1040 with itemized deductions.
+State e-filing is also priced low, starting at $14.99 for paid plans.

 In terms of creating an accurate return, TaxAct is capable.
 However, as with all tax software, no program will create accurate return if the filer does not enter the correct information.
 So, it pays to slow down and double check your numbers as you enter them into the program, making sure, too, that you're entering them in the right field.
 It also benefits you to utilize the included educational material.